 The companies have also recognized that it helps in reducing the negative impacts they pose to the environment.
 One of the chief target areas by these tech companies is the initiative of using green energy.
 Therefore, let’s take a look at the top 15 tech companies using green energy and how they are using it.

 Intel is known as the world’s manufacturer of computer processors.
 It takes the lead in using green energy of up to 3,100,000,000 kWh yearly.
-The green energy is drawn from sources including wind, solar, hydro and biomass.
+Green energy is drawn from sources including wind, solar, hydro, and biomass.
 What’s more, it has 18 on-site solar panels which generate electricity capacity of 7,000 kW.

 Intel Company uses the green energy to power its electric operation requirements in the manufacture and processing of processors as well as other computer accessories.
 The company intends to continue expanding and developing more renewable energy sources so that it can operate on 100% green energy.